Ayagikei/LifeUp-Wiki/docs/en/guide/api.md

 ### Basics - LifeUp Data ID

-Almost all data storage in LifeUp basically has a unique id.
+Almost all data storage in LifeUp has a unique id.

-Some of the following interfaces support modifying** specified** shop items and completing** specified** tasks.
+Some of the following interfaces support modifying **specified** shop items and completing **specified** tasks.

-In order for "LifeUp" to find the corresponding data, you need to provide it with an id.
+For `LifeUp` to find the corresponding data, you need to provide it with an id.

 **You can enable "Settings" - "Labs" - "Developer Mode" to view the original id of the data on each detail page in the app.**